 At Vana sustainability is a way of life.
 We are grateful for the environment we exist in, and what it provides us with.

-Since the Retreat’s very conceptualisation, sensitivity to ecology has played an intrinsic role in our thinking.
+Since the Retreat’s conceptualisation, sensitivity to ecology has played an intrinsic role in our thinking.
 The Vana team strives at all times to create and maintain harmony between wellness and the natural world.
-With a gentle hand we cultivate an eco-friendly Retreat that not only aligns with, but also nourishes, the ecosystem that surrounds us.
+With a gentle hand, we cultivate an eco-friendly Retreat that not only aligns with, but also nourishes, the ecosystem that surrounds us.

 Vana is especially conscious of energy optimisation, with special efforts put in place to manage water and waste as effectively as possible.
-Learn more about Vana’s ongoing initiatives below.

 Vana has been designed to ensure that all guests practice an energy-efficient means of habitation while on retreat.
-In order to achieve this we carefully monitor our energy use in all spaces.
+In order to achieve this, we carefully monitor our energy use in all spaces.

 Vana achieved LEED Platinum status in 2015 making it India’s first retreat to have attained this standard of environmental design.

 From the outset Vana was installed with 99% LED lighting to ensure maximum energy saving.
-Thanks to ‘Variable Frequency Drives’ on our motors, we regulate energy consumption to be as low-impact as possible.
+Thanks to ‘Variable Frequency Drives’ on our motors, we regulate energy consumption to be as low impact as possible.
 Energy use from our HVAC (heating, ventilation, and air conditioning) and plumbing systems are determined on a ‘Revolution Per Minute’ basis.